VinAIResearch/CPM/README.md

 As stated in the paper, the Color Branch and Pattern Branch are totally independent.
 Yet, they shared the same workflow:

-1. Data preparation: Use [PRNet](https://github.com/YadiraF/PRNet) to generate texture_map of faces.
+1. Data preparation: Generating texture_map of faces.

 1. Training

 Please redirect to [***Color Branch***](./Color) or [***Pattern Branch***](./Pattern) for further details.

 ### Trouble Shooting